This easy, baked Potato Wedges recipe turns ordinary potatoes into delicious homemade wedges the whole family will enjoy!

 - Preheat the oven to 400F/200C.

-- Wash the potatoes to get rid of any dirt (there's no need to peel them).
+- Wash the potatoes to get rid of any dirt (there’s no need to peel them) and pat dry with paper towels.
+Then in a small bowl, mix the spices together.

 - Cut the potatoes in half lengthwise.
 Place each half flat-side down and cut each half lengthwise again.
 For larger potatoes, cut each wedge in half again (lengthwise) giving you a total of eight wedges.

 - Add the wedges to a large mixing bowl.
-Spray with low-fat cooking spray (or If using olive oil, drizzle with about two tablespoons olive oil) then toss everything together to coat.
+Spray with low-fat cooking spray (or If using olive oil, drizzle with about two tablespoons of olive oil), then toss with the spice mix to coat.
 Season well with salt and pepper.

 - Spread the wedges in a single layer over a large baking sheet lined with nonstick foil.